Oversimplistic/RocketsRefined/README.md

 - Only a two-dimensional ascent profile - no lateral motion yet
 - No wind or dispersion modelling
-- Only partially validated against real flight data (no supersonic validation)
+- Only partially validated against real flight data (only subsonic validation)

 ## How to run